dgkim5360/today-i-found/README.rst

 Cross Compile to Windows From Linux http://arrayfire.com/cross-compile-to-windows-from-linux

-Stackoverflow: How do I edit an existing buffer in a new tab in vim? https://superuser.com/questions/66179/how-do-i-edit-an-existing-buffer-in-a-new-tab-in-vim
+StackExchange: How do I edit an existing buffer in a new tab in vim? https://superuser.com/questions/66179/how-do-i-edit-an-existing-buffer-in-a-new-tab-in-vim

 The 10 Easiest Ways to Keep Ubuntu System Clean